 4. Payments from Unrecognised Provident Funds

-Amounts received from unrecognised provident funds, which are not exempt under Section 10(11) and Section 10(12), are taxable under this section.
+Amounts received from unrecognised provident funds, which are not exempt under Section 10(11) and Section 10(12), are taxable under Section 17(3) of the Income Tax Act.
 This includes the employer's contribution and interest accrued on such contributions.

 Exemptions under Section 17(3)